up210305/UP210305_CPP/U2/REAMDME.md

 ### B) More than $60,000
 <img src="../imagenes/e4.PNG" align="center" height="150" width="400"/>

-## Exercise 2: A program that asks the user for his score and displays the corresponding type of benefit and money
+## Exercise 2: A program that asks the user for his score and displays the corresponding type of benefit and money.

 ```c++
     //Ask the puntuation of the user